4 Proven Ways to Detox Your Body: Expert Tips from Dr. Junger

 There is also a ‘defense and repair’ system, also known as the immune system.
 The gut, essential for the digestion and assimilation system also participates in the immune system.
 It hosts good bacteria, which play a major role in immunity as well as provide a strong barrier between the inside and outside of the body (the intestinal wall).
 In order to send things between distant places, the body has the transport or circulation system, made of the heart, arteries, veins, and lymphatic vessels.

 One very important function of the body is to be able to biotransform toxic molecules into non-toxic and to ensure these are also made water-soluble so they can be eliminated through sweat, urine, and feces.
 Toxins can come from the inside of the body--the waste products of normal metabolism--or from the outside.
-These outside toxins (exogenous) are all the chemicals that we humans have invented to make our life easier and that we add to EVERYTHING.
+These outside toxins (exogenous) are all the chemicals that we humans have invented to make our life easier and that we add to everything.

 Fortunately, a grand majority of these chemicals can be converted to harmless by the gut bacteria and the liver and made water-soluble for elimination.
 This is the ‘detoxification system’.
 And it is working non-stop since before birth, once the fetus is fully formed.